Yolanda Hadid and Her Exes Support Gigi Hadid's Runway Show

 As for Mohamed Hadid and David Foster, they both had prime viewing seats as they supported both Gigi and Bella Hadid's latest walks.

 So what did audience members get to see?
-For starters, models including Jasmine Sanders, Joan Smalls, Stella Maxwell and Hailey Baldwin were able to model several looks from the Tommy X Gigi Spring 2017 collection.
+For starters, models including Jasmine Sanders, Joan Smalls, Stella Maxwell and Hailey Baldwin were able to show off several looks from the Tommy X Gigi Spring 2017 collection.

 Kevin Mazur/Getty Images